 International Travel to Hawaii

 For those traveling from international destinations with direct flights to Hawaii, you will only need to follow federal international requirements.
-There are no additional State of Hawai‘i requirements.
+There are no additional State of Hawaiβi requirements.

 The first step in planning a trip to Big Island is arranging your flights!

-While there are fewer non-stop flights to Kona (KOA) than Oahu and Maui, plenty of departure cities do offer one and you should try your best to book at least your arrival as a direct flight.
+While there are fewer non-stop flights to Kona (KOA) than Oahu and Maui, plenty of departure cities do offer one, and you should try your best to book at least your arrival as a direct flight.
 If unavailable, the next best flight to find is one with the only layover in Oahu or Maui.

 Typically, the return flight has lower stakes if something prevents you from getting home on time.
 If budget is a priority, you can potentially find a cheaper flight with an extra stopover on the return, but should always book your Hawaii arrival flight direct if possible!

-If you have flexibility in your dates, use SkyScanner to find the cheapest flights possible using the flexible departure feature.
-Just type in your departure city in the “From” field and enter KOA in “To”, then search for the cheapest ticket within the month you are planning a trip to Big Island, or even the cheapest ticket available within the calendar year you are seeking!
+Type your departure city in the “From” field and enter KOA in the “To” field.
+Then search for the cheapest ticket within the month you are planning a trip to Big Island, or even the cheapest ticket available within the calendar year you are seeking!

-🌅 STep 3: Arrange Any Inter-Island Flights
+π Step 3: Arrange Any Inter-Island Flights

 If you are planning on visiting Maui from Kona, you should also consider the small-place scenic flight option with Mokulele Airlines.
 They also offer a flight from KOA to OGG (Maui’s major airport) starting at only $49, but you’ll be in a prop plane where every seat gets its own window!